greaterdan/kkkkkk/README.md

 - Next.js team for the amazing framework
 - Wagmi and RainbowKit for wallet integration
 - Framer Motion for smooth animations
-- BNB Chain for the Layer-1 infrastructure
+- Base Chain for the Layer-1 infrastructure

 ---